sandeepmistry/arduino-LoRa/README.md

 **6) Which frequencies can I use?**

 You can use [this table](https://www.thethingsnetwork.org/wiki/LoRaWAN/Frequencies/By-Country) to lookup the available frequencies by your country.
+The selectable frequency also depends on your hardware.
+You can lookup the data sheet or ask your supplier.

-Please also notice the frequency dependent duty cycles.
+Please also notice the frequency dependent duty cycles for legal reasons!

 ## License

-This libary is [licensed](LICENSE) under the [MIT Licence](http://en.wikipedia.org/wiki/MIT_License).
+This libary is [licensed](LICENSE) under the [MIT Licence](https://en.wikipedia.org/wiki/MIT_License).